thunderrabbit/barefoot_rob/content/events/2023/06/23cuddle-party-event-in-tokyo.en.md

 <div>

-    "It was a great event.
+    It a great event.
 Thank you so much.
     Hope more and more people will join the event.
     For us Japanese, we don't communicate that much by hugging, but I think people need it.
 Hugging helps people a lot to be feeling safe.
-    It was a great workshop."
+    It was a great workshop.

     ー Lily